seven7ty/apico/README.md

 ### Returns
 The responses returned by apico are actually instances of [`requests.Response`](https://pypi.org/project/requests/)

+### Rate
+The rate at which the Monitor sends requests is controlled via the `rate` parameter, which is either an integer, or a float - `33` is a request every 33 seconds, `0.5` is 2 requests every second.
 _________________
 ## Reporting Issues
 If you find any error/bug/mistake with the package or in the code feel free to create an issue and report